Alfresco/alfresco-ng2-components/docs/tutorials/preparing-environment.md

 ---
 Level: Beginner
 ---

-## Preparing the development environment
+# Preparing the development environment

-In this content is shared all the prerequisites valid for all the tutorials and descriptions of the entire documentation.
-This content contains the development environment description, along with the details of the suggested versions for each tools, library or module.
+Here you will find the prerequisites for all the tutorials and descriptions of the entire documentation.
+This document contains the development environment description, along with the details of the suggested versions for each tool, library and module.

 ## Node.js

 [Node.js](https://nodejs.org) is a JavaScript runtime built using an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Node.js uses [npm](https://www.npmjs.com/) as public registry and a package system.
+Node.js uses [npm](https://www.npmjs.com/) as a public registry and package system.

-You need the latest `node.js` of either the `8.x` or `9.x` branch.
+You need the latest `node.js` from either the `8.x` or `9.x` branch.
 To check the version, run the following command in a terminal.

 	node -v

 ## Angular CLI

-The [Angular CLI](https://cli.angular.io/) is a tool to initialise, develop, scaffold and maintain [Angular](https://angular.io/) applications
+[Angular CLI](https://cli.angular.io/) is a tool to initialize, develop, scaffold and maintain [Angular](https://angular.io/) applications

-Earlier and later versions have issues around `@angular/devkit-core`.
-1.6.6 seem to be the stable choice currently.
+Version 1.6.6 seems to be the most stable version currently.
+Earlier and later versions have issues regarding `@angular/devkit-core`.

 If you already have `Angular CLI` installed check the version by running: